ilearnjs/vue-playwright/docs/playwright-setup-guide.md

 });
 ```

+[!IMPORTANT]
-!important: after backend changes HAR files should be updated by running tests with `update: true` option.
+After backend changes HAR files should be updated by running tests with `update: true` option.

+[!IMPORTANT]
-!important: after recording HAR files make sure to set `update` option to `false` or remove it completely.
+After recording HAR files make sure to set `update` option to `false` or remove it completely.

+[!IMPORTANT]
-!important: HAR files shouldn't be gitignored.
+HAR files shouldn't be gitignored.

-### Step 3.2: Alternative mocking approach
+### Alternative mocking approach

 Instead of HAR recording you can use manual mocking.
 The advantage is that you can create different states more easily.
 The disadvantage is that mocks should be maintained manually.

-We suggest to use Faker library to generate mock data.
+We suggest using the Faker library to generate mock data.
-Faker allows to generate good looking random data.
-To make visual tests stable you need to set seed.
+Faker allows you to generate realistic random data.
+To make visual tests stable, you need to set a seed.

 For more details see [Faker documentation](https://fakerjs.dev/).
 For full example check [PR](https://github.com/ilearnjs/vue-playwright/pull/18).